-Online registration closes at 5 p.m. on January 13.
+Online registration closes for the semester at 5 p.m. on September 1.
 After this time, schedule changes can only be made with instructor and advisor permission.

 You will be able to check your registration time in plus.hope.edu.
 Times will be posted in March for fall registration and October for spring registration.

 Readmitting students may register with continuing students once their deposit is paid.

 - FIND YOUR REGISTRATION TIME

 - Login to plus.hope.edu